Hardes1/GitInspector/README.md

 `-u, --url` - specify url to the git repository.
 Example: `java MainKt --url="https://github.com/gradle/gradle.git"`

+`--include-base, -b` - whether contents of the base commit should be included in the file with conflicts

 It is important to note that only one argument should be provided.